The U.S. Looks To Support The Afghan Military From 'Over The Horizon'

 "So maybe you get some drones flying from there," Petraeus said, adding, "that's a long flight.
 For a drone that can take six to eight hours."

-When asked at a news conference about future U.S. air support, Gen. Milley declined to answer directly.
+When asked at a news conference about future U.S. air support, Milley declined to answer directly.

-"The Afghan Air Force does 80 to 90 percent of all air strikes in support of the Afghan ground forces," he said.
+"The Afghan air force does 80 to 90% of all airstrikes in support of the Afghan ground forces," he said.
 "We're actually doing very few.
 The key will be the Afghan Air Force."

 If U.S. assistance is limited, then how well will the Afghan forces be able to defend against the Taliban?